Isaiah |

 This seems to be a promise of health to those that live righteous and do the works of the previous verses.
 The Lord also rewards those that do these things.

-True religion is not just outward but a repairer, a restorer and one that builds up foundations for many generations.
+True religion is not just outward but a repairer, a restorer and will builds up foundations for many generations.
 One way to be a repairer is to win souls to Christ, to get those who have strayed away from God back to Him.
 To encourage righteous living and bring mankind to repentance.

 |